washingtonpost/html2ans/_sources/dev_guide.rst.txt

 --------------

 * Clone this repo
-* Make sure you have Python 3.6+ installed
 * Ideally, set up a virtualenv and activate it (http://virtualenvwrapper.readthedocs.io/en/latest/)
 * From your local copy of this project, run ``pip install -r requirements-dev.txt``
 * Run tox with the command ``tox``